G-Research/spark-dgraph-connector/README.md

 #### Partitioning by Predicates

 The Dgraph data can be partitioned by predicates.
 Each partition then contains a distinct set of predicates.
+The number of predicates per partition can be configured via `dgraph.partitioner.predicate.predicatesPerPartition`, which defaults to `1000`.

-Those partitions connect only to alpha nodes that contain those predicates.
+Predicate partitions connect only to alpha nodes that contain those predicates.
 Hence, these reads are all locally to the alpha nodes and induce no Dgraph cluster internal communication.

 #### Partitioning by Uids